0xseljarida/Inception/NOTES.md

 <summary><h1>13 · The Makefile</h1></summary>

-> **The Makefile is the only thing the evaluator runs.
+> **The Makefile is the only thing you need to Run.
 Everything else is reached through it.**

 **The subject fixes the chain in one direction:**